 So, you've made your Google Slides template selection and you're ready to build a slide deck.
 It's a great start, but to succeed in 2021, you need more.
 That means embracing the latest template design trends.
 Let's explore five of the best:

 1. Audiences Demand Infographics

-Pre-built Google Slides templates from Envato Elements are filled with creative infographics that are easy to customize.
+Pre-built Google Slides templates from Envato Elements come with creative infographics.
+They're easy to customize.
 They truly help bring your slide deck to life.

 2. Smoother Presentations With Timed Slides

 Nothing distracts an audience faster than fumbling around with clickers.
 Or worse still, constantly asking an assistant to jump to the next side.
 With Google Slides, you can actually pre-time slides, making them advance automatically.

 It’s a quick and easy way to keep your slide deck flowing seamlessly.
 Ready to learn how (in just 60 seconds?)
 Check out our full slide timing tutorial:

 Busy slides packed full of data won’t impress modern audiences.
 It’s key to stay focused, with an eye on a single big idea and a few supporting points.

 Use plenty of open space to ensure readability and an attractive slide layout.
 Minimalism is a great design concept to consider for your Google Slides template.